To run this notebook and get all the outputs below, Go to the Cell menu above, and then click Run All.

 The code below is to construct a DataFrame object for drawing the waterfall chart, from the cells that make up bars in the waterfall chart.

-The last line is to change the sign of TransServices
+The last line is to change the sign of TransServices values, as we

 want to draw them as negative values that push down the CSM balance.